runyontr/k8s-automated-canary/README.md

 On the home page click `Create new job` and select multibranch pipeline with build name `appinfo`

-In the git section, add a branch source by `Single repo and Branch`.
-The Repository URL should be the git repo setup in the previous section.
+In the git section, add a branch source by `Git`.
+Enter the git repo in the Repository URL.

   The default is to just build on the master branch, we want to add another branch for `canary`.
 Select `Add Branch` and populate the Branch Specifer with `*/canary`.

  Click Save.